 Established in 1959 by the Lebanon County Commissioners, the Authority serves both the County and City of Lebanon.
 Board Members of the Authority are appointed by the Lebanon County Commissioners and serve both the Redevelopment Authority and the Housing Authority.
 Karen Raugh is the Executive Director of the Redevelopment Authority.
 Staff includes Jody Chernich, Community Development Specialist, and Dan Lyons, Programs Director.

-Established in 1959 by the Lebanon County Commissioners, the Authority serves both the County and City of Lebanon.
+Established in 1959 by the Lebanon County Commissioners, the Authority serves the entire County of Lebanon.
 Board Members of the Authority are appointed by the Lebanon County Commissioners and serve staggered five-year terms.

 About the Redevelopment Authority

-The Redevelopment Authority administers the Community Development Block Grant (CDBG), HOME, PHARE, and other state/federal community development programs.
-The City of Lebanon receives about $1 million in CDBG funding annually.
+The Redevelopment Authority administers the Community Development Block Grant (CDBG), the Whole-Home Repairs Program (WHRP), the Home Investment Partnerships Program (HOME), PHARE, and other state/federal community development programs.
 The County of Lebanon receives about $500,000 of Small Cities CDBG including sub-allocations for South Lebanon Township and Millcreek Township.
-HOME funding averages about $250,000 per year.
+HOME funding is sought competitively every couple years and averages about $250,000 per year.

 The Authority has been instrumental in the revitalization of many areas of the County.
 The Southside Disaster Urban Renewal Project brought more than $30 million to the City of Lebanon.
 A direct result of this project was that large areas of the City were protected from flooding.
 Among the areas developed were: the YMCA, the Lebanon Community Library, Lebanon Valley Farmers Bank, H.A.
 Boyd, Bittner Blvd., the 12th Street corridor, and Progress Park.

 County Community Development Program sub-grants are available to non-profit organizations and most Lebanon County municipalities.
 Applications are usually accepted in July and August.
-Contact the Redevelopment Authority at 717-274-1401 for an application packet.
+Contact the Redevelopment Authority at 717-273-9326 or email@example.com for an application packet.
 Eligible activities include:

 - Street construction/reconstruction